cloudnativetrainings/trainings/kkp_fundamentals/02-intial_setup/README.md

 With the `kubermatic.yaml` we trigger the deployment of the Kubermatic components by the so-called "Kubermatic Operator", see the logs:
 ``bash
-k logs -n kubermatic kubermatic-operator-xxxx-xxxx
+kubectl logs -n kubermatic kubermatic-operator-xxxx-xxxx ``
-``
 The operator will ensure, based on the `kubermatic.yaml` specified `KubermaticConfiguration` is applied.
 For more information read:[Kubermatic Docs > Configuration](https://docs.kubermatic.com/kubermatic/master/tutorials_howtos/kkp_configuration/).
 For any later change you can just apply the modified'`kubermatic.yaml`